ydkmlt84/Maintainerr_docs/docs/Introduction.md

 **Maintainerr** makes managing your media easy.
 No longer do you have to worry about your precious hard drive space being taken up by Movies and TVShows, that aren't even being watched.

+!!! note ""
-> Maintainerr is beta software, please report any bugs or issues.
+    Maintainerr is beta software, please report any bugs or issues.

 ## Features